veracity/veracity-documentation/common/markdown/onboarding-a-service/onboarding-a-service.md

 3. [How My services works and how you integrate](#my-services-and-the-service-api)
 3. [How to best present your product on the Marketplace](#how-to-best-present-your-product-in-the-marketplace)

 In addition to exploring this documentation, you will need to contact the Veracity team to start the onboarding process.
-In general terms, the prosess involve the following steps:
+In general terms, the process involve the following steps:

 ![](https://veracityprod.blob.core.windows.net/static-documentation/onboarding-1.png)